 - Project Proposal

 - Literature Review - what has been done previously on your topic or what is currently known about your topic?
-Google Scholar is helpful here.
+The UNL Library (video) and Google Scholar are helpful here.

 - Materials & Methods